OwaisSiddiqui/ConnectFour/README.md

 ## Addendum

 * Shrey: For the project, I made the board class which basically plays a role in the backend of the game and sets the discs placed at the desired location.
-I also dded a color select screen to it which basically lets the users select whatever color they wish for the project.
+I also added a color select screen to it which basically lets the users select whatever color they wish for the project.
 I also helped Owais set up the main loop of the game.
 * Jerry: Created Player, PlayerComputer, and PlayerHuman classes, Created Minimax strategy for computer to choose best move in Player vs Computer mode, optimized get_winner function and added description for get function in Board class
 * Guanyu: Designed the wireframes of Homepage and Scoreboard, and optimized timer function to develop Scoreboard class.
 The wireframe I designed combined the work of other members.
 * Nicholas: Created the Leaderboard class to show top players in order, also worked with Guanyu for the Homepage and Scoreboard classes and debugged them.